Online Word Processors as Web Based Microsoft Office Alternatives

 I love Web apps that is software used inside of your browser with no download needed.
 I hate Microsoft Office and indeed I even dislike the open source alternative Open Office, both are huge, cluttered and complicated.

 There are free online word processors on the other hand.

 I tried almost all of them and I want to share with you the list of those web based word processors I used or that I rather still use.

 - Google Docs, the artist formerly known as Writely is called Google Docs, it’s easy to use, supports different languages without the need of switching them, it’s great and I use it in English, German and Polish.
 Drawback: Big Google watches you!
 In Germany Google even reserves the right to publish your private documents, basically Google owns them.

-- Zoho offers the best web based word processor aka Zoho Writer among a plethora of other online applications, I use Google Docs only because it’s quicker as I log in at other Google services anyways
+- Zoho offers the best web based word processor aka Zoho Writer among a plethora of other online applications.
+I use Google Docs only because it’s quicker as I log in at other Google services anyway.

-- Think Free Write is a full fledged online word processor based on Java with all it’s pros and cons, with me here it loads a while so it’s more for the longer texts not the quick mail or note.
+- Think Free Write is a full fledged online word processor based on Java with all its pros and cons.
+For me here it loads a while so it’s more for the longer texts not the quick mail or note.
 It’s rather made for the essays.

 By now I mostly use Zoho Writer or the downloadable Softmaker Office.
 It’s has a free version.